michaelshiloh/robotaPsyche/weeklySchedule.md

 in slightly different ways.
 Think about other movers you might define and what rules would govern them.
 No writing is necessary.

+#### Reading Assignment Due February 7

+- Introduction and the first two stories (Robbie and Runaround) in [*I, Robot*](https://github.com/michaelshiloh/resourcesForClasses/blob/master/doc/I_Robot.pdf) by Isaac Asimov
+	- Hassan and Sonya to lead

 #### Assignments Due February 9
 Starting on February 9 we will have one presentations and reading discussions:
 - Monday: One presentation and one reading discussion